 Companies pay a lot of money to be the top search result.
 That cost will passed down to you.

 There’s also no guarantee you’ll get better quality as it will depend on the translator they choose.

 Where can I find Korean translation on a Budget?

-The Fiverr community tends to leave positive reviews, probably because the services are inexpensive (you get what you pay for).
-Make sure to check for negative reviews and see if they’re valid.
+The Fiverr community tends to leave positive reviews, probably because the services are inexpensive.
+Make sure to look at the negative reviews and see if they’re valid.

 How should I contact a Korean translation company?